SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/Strategos Alkestis.md

         tier2: 13 damage; A < 5 slowed (save ends)
         tier3: 16 damage; A < 6 slowed (save ends)
       - name: Effect
-        effect: The area is difficult terrain until the start of the next round
+        effect: The area is difficult terrain until the start of the next round.
   - type: feature
     feature_type: trait
     name: End Effect